cobrauf/grocery-budget-assistant/docs/feature-docs/Feature_Tabs_Views.md

    Tab Management Hook: A central hook (e.g., useAppTab) will manage the active tab and facilitate state preservation.
    4.2.
 Global Header & Search Bar
    Main Header: A top header will persist, containing the hamburger menu for the sidebar, the application title ("Grocery-Assistant"), and a secondary icon (e.g., favorites/heart).
-   Global Search Bar: A search input field will be consistently visible below the main header but above the tab-specific content.
+   Search Bar: A search input field will be visible below the main header but above the tab-specific content.Only activates when search tab is active.
    Initiating a search from this bar will always navigate the user to the "Search" tab and display results there, regardless of the previously active tab.

 4.3.
 Browse Tab Functionality